saymrwulf/prophet/notes.md

-2022-03-07T20:47:00 - Implementing approach from a new paper read last night (prophet) 2022-03-07T19:16:00 - Refactor for clarity, might break a few tests though (prophet) 2022-06-07T17:53:00 - Quick fix, referencing a known issue from the official repo (prophet)
+2022-03-07T20:47:00 - Implementing approach from a new paper read last night (prophet) 2022-03-07T19:16:00 - Refactor for clarity, might break a few tests though (prophet) 2022-06-07T17:53:00 - Quick fix, referencing a known issue from the official repo (prophet) 2022-06-07T03:56:00 - Implementing approach from a new paper read last night (prophet)